marelab/rfid-door/README.md

 * Choose "Allow Access" if you want to
 * Click "Add"
 * Congratulations, everything went well, if you encounter any issue feel free to ask help on GitHub.

-#### Time
-We are syncing time from a NTP Server (in Client -aka infrastructure- Mode).
-This will require ESP to have an Internet connection.
-Additionally your ESP can also work without Internet connection too (Access Point -aka Ad-Hoc- Mode),  without giving up functionality.
-This will require you to do syncing manually.
-ESP can store and hold time for you approximately 51 days without a major issue, device time can drift from actual time depending on usage, temperature, etc.
-So you have to login to settings page and sync it in a timely fashion.

-## **Security**
-We assume **ESP-RFID** project -as a whole- does not offer strong security.
-There are PICCs available that their UID (Unique Identification Numbers) can be set manually (Currently esp-rfid relies only UID to identify its users).
-Also there may be a bug in the code that may result free access to your belongings.
-And also, like every other network connected device esp-rfid is vulnerable to many attacks including Man-in-the-middle, Brute-force, etc.

-This is a simple, hobby grade project, do not use it where strong security is needed.

-What can be done to increase security? (by you and by us)

-* We are working on more secure ways to Authenticate RFID Tags.
-* You can disable wireless network to reduce attack surface.
-(This can be configured in Web UI Settings page)
-* Choose a strong password for the Web UI

 ## Scalability
 Since we are limited on both flash and ram size things may get ugly at some point in the future.
 You can find out some test results below.